Were Samson’s Superhuman Abilities Really That Far-fetched?

 Philistine temples really were supported by two main pillars that made up the foundations of the building.
 If someone was able to knock those two pillars down, the roof really would have come crashing down on everyone inside.

 Knocking them over wasn’t as impossible as it might sound, either.
 The pillars were made out of cedar wood resting on stone support bases.
-It would certainly wouldn’t be easy to break through them, but it’s hypothetically possible that one of the cedar poles could have been pushed free of the stone base.
+It certainly wouldn’t be easy to break through them, but it’s hypothetically possible that one of the cedar poles could have been pushed free of the stone base.

 They were close together, too.
 In the temple in the Philistine city of Gath, the pillars were just two meters apart – close enough that a tall man would have been able to stand between them and push against them both, just like in the story.